krishabbashyal/electric-edge/README.md

 - **Kanban Software & Project Management Tool**: We will be making use of a Kanban board to keep everyone on the same page in terms of progression and what everyone is currently working on.
 	- Our workflow will be separated into different columns on the board, each column will represent a specific stage in the ticket's cycle.

-		- **Backlog** - These will be things that will need to be done at some point, but as of now they are blocked and are not prioritized
+		- **Backlog** - These will be things that will need to be done at some point, but as of now they are blocked and are not prioritized.

-		- **Ready for Work** - These are issues that are ready to be worked on, and can be picked up by and one of the developers, tickets will be prioritized, so complete the highest priority ticket that you are able to
+		- **Ready for Work** - These are issues that are ready to be worked on, and can be picked up by and one of the developers, tickets will be prioritized, so complete the highest priority ticket that you are able to.

 		- **In Progress** - Tickets in this column are being worked on by another developer, meaning that if you wish to work on this ticket you must first communicate with the current ticket holder, either ask to have it, or contribute on it together.
+		-
+		- **IT/Design Testing** - Before the PR is merged it will be pulled from GitHub to local, from there another developer who did not work on the ticket must go and test out the changes to make sure everything is working as expected, ie nothing is broken, no other features or sections of the application are hindered with the new change, and/or the design is accurate with the files in Figma.

 		- **Code Review** - Once a developer has completed a ticket they will open a pull-request (PR) to add the changes they made into the code base, in order to do this one of the other developers must take a look at the code and ensure that everything looks up to standard and should work well.
-If all is good, the PR will be approved and the changed will reflect on the sandbox website
+If all is good, the PR will be approved and the changed will reflect on the sandbox website.

-		- **IT/Design Testing** - once the PR is merged it will be pushed into our developer sandbox, from there another developer who did not work on the ticket must go and test out the changes to make sure everything is working as expected, ie nothing is broken, no other features or sections of the application are hindered with the new change, and/or the design is accurate with the files in Figma

 		- **Ready for Production** - this is where tickets that are 100% completed will sit, the only thing left to do is push it to the live site.
-This will be done manually once we have completed major feature sets
+This will be done manually once we have completed major feature sets.

-		- **In Prod** - ticket is done and no other work is required, if changes need to be made another ticket should be created
+		- **In Prod** - ticket is done and no other work is required, if changes need to be made another ticket should be created.